davidecassenti/8.bit-css/README.md

 # 8.bit CSS

-> A minimal CSS framework that uses no classes to style the HTML elements.
+> A minimal CSS framework that uses no classes to give pages a retro look.

 ## How to use